Bob's Burgers: Fictional

 In the Family Guy episode "Space Cadet", the principal shows Peter and Lois a picture of Bob Belcher as a sign that Chris is doing poorly in his Advanced Art class.
 Peter mutters "I'm very embarrassed", and the principal replies "Well, someone should be".
 In "Boopa-dee Bappa-dee", Louise is one of many characters Stewie is turned into by Peter using a remote control.
 Bob's Burgers is also mentioned on "He's Bla-ack!" as one of the reasons why The Cleveland Show did not succeed.
-Bob makes a cameo appearance in the hour-long The Simpsons-Family Guy crossover "The Simpsons Guy".
+Bob makes a cameo appearance in the hour-long Family Guy-The Simpsons crossover "The Simpsons Guy".
 He appears on the same airplane as Homer and Peter in a cutaway about them being a greater team than the Air Force.
 Peter remarks to Homer that they have to carry Bob, and then Peter points to Cleveland's plane and says "We let that other guy try and look what happened".
 Cleveland, repeatedly saying "no", crashes in flames.
-This is a reference to the poor ratings of Bob's Burgers and the cancellation of The Cleveland Show.
-Bob's Burgers has been referenced two times in season 17 of Family Guy.
+This is a reference to the poor ratings of Bob's Burgers at the time and the cancellation of The Cleveland Show.
+In "Guy, Robot", Carl does an "impression" of Bob's voice.
+Bob's Burgers has been referenced two times in season 17.
 In "Trump Guy", when Peter and Lois find out that Donald Trump is about to sexually harass Meg, Chris says that Bob's Burgers is on the TV.
 In "Trans-Fat", the Belcher family makes a cameo appearance in the Griffin family home, but only Bob has lines.
-In this cameo, H. Jon Benjamin voiced Bob, as he works on Family Guy.
+In "Hard Boiled Meg", when Seymour is revealed to be in a virtual reality experience he's offered a follow-up of Bob's Burgers.
+In "Adoptation", Peter goes to the restaurant to order black coffee with toast, with Bob making an appearance.
+In "Cabin Pressure", Bob is the new Pawtucket Brewery employee that Peter introduces (with the first reference to him as Darren).
+Also, Bob's Burgers is promoted during a meaningless football game between the Minnesota Vikings and the Green Bay Packers.

 In Aqua Teen Hunger Force, a character previously known as Dr. Eugene Mirman (played by himself) was renamed "Dr. Gene Belcher" in the episode "Hospice".
 The character's name was revealed on Aqua Teen Hunger Force's creator Dave Willis' Twitter account two hours before the episode.
 The character had been introduced in 2006, which was five years before Bob's Burgers aired.

 Seattle rock band Sleater-Kinney collaborated with Bob's Burgers and its crew for their 2015 single "A New Wave", from the album No Cities to Love.
 The resultant music video featured the band, animated in the cartoon's style, performing for the Belcher children in Tina's bedroom.